truenas/documentation/content/SCALE/SCALETutorials/Network/Interfaces/_index.md

    For home users, use **8.8.8.8** for a DNS name server address so you can communicate with external networks.

-   Emter the IP address for the default gateway in the appropriate field.
+   Enter the IP address for the default gateway in the appropriate field.
    If the static network is IPv4 enter the gateway in **IPv4 Default Gateway**, if the static network is IPv6 use **IPv6 Default Gateway**.

    Click **Save**.

-5. Click **Test Changes** to verify the change does not interfere with UI access
+5. Click [**Test Changes**](#testing-network-interface-changes) to verify the change does not interfere with UI access

 ### Returning to a DHCP-Assigned IP Address
 Only one interface can use DHCP to assign the IP address and that is likely the primary network interface.